-- Community of Practice counts 30% towards the student's final grade. - Of this, 20% is the preceptor suggested grade and 10% consists of the Patient-Encounter log and self-directed learning. - Guidelines for Assessment and grading: (See evaluation form)
+- Community of Practice performance counts towards the student's final grade.
+This includes the Preceptor Evaluation and successful completion of all student assignments and self-directed learning activities. - Guidelines for Assessment and grading: See Student End-of-Year Evaluation by Preceptor Form on page 30.